Brilliant-Labs/code.bl/packaged/docs/static/mb/projects/bboard-tutorials-cyberville/ValuableData/1_Water_Plant_Calibration/README.md

 * Safe information.
 White Hat - Ransomware  💸
 * Protected information.
 Blue Hat - Encription 🗝️

-The  📳 M5 Module will provide different __Websites__ selected by the teacher, which are based on hacker challenges with different __Color 🎩 Hats__ for this activity.
+The 📳 M5 Module will provide different __Websites__ selected by the 🧑‍🏫 teacher, which are based on hacker challenges with different __Color 🎩 Hats__ for each activity.
 It's up to you to choose the most reliable, secure, logical, and intuitive data to get the correct results.
 Be aware that not all information is credible; it could be infected or may require analysis.
 But don't worry!
 It should always be protected.
 You may fail in the attempt, but that's part of the fun! __*Have fun!*__

 ## Activity
-__All right, let's get started calibrating our levels bar on our plant!__
+__All right, let's get started *Calibrating* our levels bar on our plant!__

 We've made it really easy for you to recreate the awesome environment from Mission 2 while learning about Cybersecurity.
 All you have to do is: